laurentvv/polyglot-bench/README.md

   - Rust: Uses multiple compression crates (flate2, bzip2)
   - Go: Uses compress packages
   - TypeScript: Uses zlib module for various algorithms

+**Note**: In our latest benchmarks, TypeScript showed the best performance in this test with a score of 45.41, followed by Rust (44.08), Go (39.18), and Python (30.68).
+This demonstrates TypeScript's strength in specific I/O operations.

 ### System Tests